Eucile/brain-pickings/README.md

 ### Description

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project is deployed at [link]url(https://articles-d670e.firebaseapp.com/).
-It will be launched on firebase as a mock-up of the online newsletter, [Brain Pickings](https://www.brainpickings.org/)(original site) using TypeScript, angular components and any new tools I uncover in the weeks ahead.
+Generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5., it is cloned off the online newsletter, [Brain Pickings](https://www.brainpickings.org/)(original site) using TypeScript, angular components and any new tools I uncover in the weeks ahead.

 ## Current Structure